Rlyown/nvim/README.md

 :checkhealth
 ```

 You can see plugins' diagnose problems with your configuration or environment.
+Some optional features may not work if you don't install the required packages.
+But you can still use neovim without these features.

 ## Keymaps